- Calories: 300

 - 6 garlic cloves, minced (or 3/4 teaspoon garlic powder)

 - 1⅓ pounds ground turkey or chicken (at least 90 percent lean)

-- One 28-ounce can diced tomatoes with liquid, preferably reduced-sodium
+- 1 can (28 ounces) diced tomatoes with liquid, preferably reduced-sodium

 - ¼ cup tomato paste, no salt added

 - 1 cup reduced-sodium chicken or vegetable broth